What are some common symptoms of cold agglutinin disease?

 Also, cold agglutinin antibodies may bind to red blood cells in small blood vessels, where the temperature is lower than body temperature, and may cause them to clump together (this is called agglutination) and interfere with blood flow through these vessels.

 As a rare condition, there have been few studies looking at symptoms.
-While it’s recognised that people with CAD report a variety of symptoms, there are some common ones that can be caused by haemolysis or agglutination.
+While it’s recognized that people with CAD report a variety of symptoms, there are some common ones that can be caused by hemolysis or agglutination.
 The symptoms of CAD can vary from person to person and may include fatigue, weakness, shortness of breath, and circulatory symptoms.

 Symptoms caused by haemolysis

-Haemolysis is the destruction of red blood cells.
+Hemolysis is the destruction of red blood cells.
 Red blood cells deliver oxygen to cells throughout your body.
-Anaemia (low amount of red blood cells) can result when chronic haemolysis destroys more red blood cells than your body can replace.
+Anemia (low amount of red blood cells) can result when chronic hemolysis destroys more red blood cells than your body can replace.
 This can lead to some of the common symptoms associated with CAD, such as:

 Fatigue